Particle acceleration and multi-messenger radiation from Ultra-Luminous X-ray Sources: A new class of Galactic PeVatrons: Conclusions

-We estimated the high-energy neutrino flux from the wind bubble of SS~433 and we concluded that a neutrino observatory such as KM3NeT could detect a flux or constrain some realizations of our model with about 10 yr of observation.
+We estimated the high-energy neutrino flux from the wind bubble of SS~433, and we concluded that a neutrino observatory such as KM3NeT could detect a flux or constrain some realizations of our model with about ten years of observations.
 Moreover, our order-of-magnitude estimate of the radio flux at 1~GHz (due to synchrotron radiation of accelerated electrons in the bubble) is comparable with the total radio flux in the same energy band as measured from the nebula W50 that surrounds SS~433.
-This result led us to speculate on the possible ULX-bubble nature of such object instead of interpreting it as an old supernova remnant.
+This result led us to speculate on the possible ULX-bubble nature of {the spherical part of W50,} instead of interpreting it as a supernova remnant. {In particular, the presence of a mildly relativistic disk wind \citep{2021MNRAS.506.1045M} might substantially increase former estimates \citep{Chi-SNR-ss433} of its impact on the overall structure of the nebula.}

 We finally considered the possible role of ULXs as Galactic PeVatrons in contributing to the cosmic-ray spectrum at the knee.
-According to an observational scaling based on the star-formation rate, the number of ULXs expected in our Galaxy should be of order unity, whereas, according to our estimates about 6 of these objects would be required.
-With our current knowledge, given the distance of the nearest Galactic ULX candidate, SS~433, and in light of the limited expected number of these objects, the conclusion shall be that ULXs are unlikely to dominate the CR flux at the knee.
-Nevertheless, we argue that it is plausible that our Galaxy can be slightly off the correlation as already another ULX candidate, Cygnus X-3, is inferred to be present besides SS~433.
-We conclude that ULXs cannot be discarded as dominant cosmic-ray sources at the knee since as some other undetected, or unidentified, ULXs could be hosted in our Galaxy.
-In fact, they could still be undetected due to an offset between our line of sight and their funnel.
+According to an observational scaling based on the star-formation rate, the number of {observable} ULXs expected in our Galaxy should be on the order of unity, {while,} according to our estimates, about {20} of these objects would be required {to saturate the CR flux at the knee}. {Since ULXs are geometrically beamed, the two numbers are consistent with each other as all ULXs might be not favorably aligned with our line of sight.
+However, such a small number of ULXs in the Galaxy would result in one, or at most two, nearby objects dominating the observed flux.} With our current knowledge, given the distance of the nearest Galactic ULX candidate, SS~433, the conclusion shall be that ULXs are unlikely to dominate the CR flux at the knee. {However}, we argue that {in addition to} Cygnus X-3 {and} SS~433,{ in agreement with our estimate, there could be other obscured ULXs in the Galaxy}.
+We conclude that ULXs cannot be discarded as dominant cosmic-ray sources at the knee, as some other undetected, or unidentified, ULXs could be hosted in our Galaxy {within a few kiloparsecs of the Earth}.

-ULXs are powerful sources powered by super-Eddington accretion onto stellar-mass compact objects.
+Ultra-luminous X-ray sources are powerful sources powered by super-Eddington accretion onto stellar-mass compact objects.
 Our investigation highlighted their multi-messenger aspects and showed that they can be sources of PeV cosmic rays, high-energy gamma rays, radio, and neutrinos in the Galaxy.